 As with prunes and raisins, the answer is somewhat complex.
 There are certainly some benefits to dried cranberries, along with a decent number of risks too, especially as dried cranberries contain more sugar than the fresh ones.
 Let’s take a close look then to see if, and when, dried cranberries could be a good fit for you.

-Are Dried Cranberries Good For Your Health?
+Are Dried Cranberries Good For You?

 - Benefits Of Dried Cranberries